ivuorinen/starred/README.md

 - [folke/edgy.nvim](https://github.com/folke/edgy.nvim) - Easily create and manage predefined window layouts, bringing a new edge to your workflow
 - [folke/flash.nvim](https://github.com/folke/flash.nvim) - Navigate your code with search labels, enhanced character motions and Treesitter integration
 - [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - 💤 A modern plugin manager for Neovim
+- [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim) - 🏙  A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins.
+Includes additional themes for Kitty, Alacritty, iTerm and Fish.
 - [folke/trouble.nvim](https://github.com/folke/trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.
 - [folke/which-key.nvim](https://github.com/folke/which-key.nvim) - 💥   Create key bindings that stick.
 WhichKey is a lua plugin for Neovim 0.5 that displays a popup with possible keybindings of the command you started typing.
 - [gbprod/cutlass.nvim](https://github.com/gbprod/cutlass.nvim) - Plugin that adds a 'cut' operation separate from 'delete'